Skip to content

 Workflow

-The overall per-turn behaviour of an agent — what happens between receiving the user message and emitting TurnCompleteResponse.
+The overall per-turn behaviour of an agent — what happens between receiving the user message and emitting TurnComplete.
 A workflow is defined by a graph of nodes and is compiled from a GraphDescription when the agent is created.

 Graph